 [almost empty at the time] Pacajus reservoir, located within reach of the city of Fortaleza.

-The latter is home to a major population center in the region, with close to two million people.
+The latter is home to a major population center in the region, with more than two million people.

 The "Canal do Trabalhador" ("The Worker's Channel") was being built expressely for the

 At the time, the canal project was regarded as a last ditch effort to mitigate the ravages of the drought.